Chapter 10.08

 J. “Designated parking area” means an area which is identified by signs, meters, markings, or other similar devices commonly used to indicate vehicle parking spaces.

-K. “Parking meter zones” means portions of streets described and established by the city council as zones within which the parking of vehicles shall be controlled, regulated and inspected with the aid of timing devices or meters, referred to in this chapter as “parking meters” or “meters.”
+M. “Parking meter zones” means portions of streets described and established by the city council via separate resolution as zones within which the parking of vehicles shall be controlled, regulated and inspected with the aid of timing devices or meters, and within which payment for parking shall be required.

 Travel Lane Widths for Residential Streets